eklein/eklein/README.md

 ## How I Communicate

 - I prefer async communication, usually via Slack.
 A very close second is conversation either in person if possible or over Zoom.
-Email is
 - I respond faster to clear, action-oriented messages.
 - I strive to respond the same day.
 If something is urgent, say so directly and I will prioritize it.
 - I appreciate transparency.
 Tell me what's working and what is not.
 No need to wait for a 1:1.